jabirkangarli/European-up-and-out-style-option-pricing/README.md

-We are considering an ``European style up-and-out call`` option with a ``barrier`` active between the moment of pricing and the option expiry.
+We are considering a ``European style up-and-out call`` option with a ``barrier`` active between the moment of pricing and the option expiry.

 Specifically, we are interested in: